What are long noncoding RNAs (lncRNAs)?

 As their name implies, lncRNAs are long RNA molecules that are unusual because they do not apparently encode any protein.
 It is this property (or lack of property) that distinguishes lncRNAs from the well-known messenger RNAs (mRNAs) that are described in the Central Dogma of molecular biology. mRNAs serve only to specify the production of protein.
 In contrast, it is thought that many lncRNAs are intrinsically functional RNAs, either through their sequence or their structure.

-From available evidence, it would appear that lncRNAs play diverse roles in the cell, from the regulation of chromatin structure and gene transcription, to controlling mRNA stability and translation, to forming components of cellular structures, to binding to and regulating proteins.
-Several lncRNAs are known to play central roles in fundamental biological processes, exemplified by the essential X-chromosome silencing RNA, XIST.
+From available evidence, it would appear that lncRNAs play diverse roles in the cell, from the regulation of chromatin structure and gene transcription, to controlling mRNA stability and translation, to forming components of cellular structures, to binding to and regulating proteins, and even signalling to the outside world.
+Several lncRNAs are known to play central roles in fundamental biological processes, exemplified by the essential X-chromosome inactivating RNA, XIST.
 It is thought that lncRNAs, similar to proteins, are modular molecules that are composed by several independent domains.
 These domains are capable of interacting with protein, RNA and DNA, making lncRNA versatile regulators within the cell.

 The first lncRNAs were discovered in the 1990s, and since then researchers have catalogued tens of thousands of these enigmatic genes in humans alone.
 Some lncRNAs are conserved through hundreds of millions of years of evolution, while others appear to arise rapidly and may help drive species-specific traits.